Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 If our character cannot be found in the scrambled flag, we set RBX to -1.
 This is how the value of RBX is determined going into `case 0xf`.

+- Moving on to `case 0xf`, we already found that it could lead to `case 0x3` if RBX == -1 and we know this is indicates failure.
+We can see that it also goes to `case 0x1` and `case 0x5`, depending on the stack value at offset_8, index=1.
+Recall that this value is defined in `case 0xe` and that it stores a previous value of R15.
+We can see that the initial value, the first time we reach this node, will be 1, as it is the value of R15 set by `case 0`.

+- `case 1` stores RBX at offset_0, index=0, recall that RBX was the offset of our character within the scrambled flag.
+It also sets the byte at offset(0x10 + RBX), index=0 to 1.
+Lastly, it sets offset_8, index=0 to 1 and goes to `case 4`.

+- Going back to the other possible branch, `case 5` is the part that checks if our input is part of the flag.
+It uses 2 data arrays which are located at 0x402090 and 0x4020f0.
+Both arrays contain 16 integers in the range [0,0xf].
+Using either array and the current/previous values of RBX, if you can reach one value by taking the element at the offset defined by the other value, then the check passes.
+Only one of the above cases must be true for this part of the case to pass.
+The other check is that the byte at offset(0x10 + RBX), index=0 must be equal to 0.
+If both of these checks pass then we proceed to `case 2`, otherwise we go to `case 3` and exit with failure.

+- `case 2` updates offset_0, index=0 to be our new RBX, replacing the old saved RBP.
+We can see then that offset_0, index=0 always stores the offset within the scrambled flag for the previous character read by `getc()`.
+Like `case 1`, this case also sets the byte at offset(0x10 + RBX), index=0 to 1.
+It also increments the value at offset_8, index=0 by 1, recall that this was originally set to 1 by `case 1`.
+Lastly, it checks if the value at offset_8, index=0 is equal to 0x18.
+If so, it goes to `case 6` which exits with success, otherwise it goes to `case 4`.

+- `case 4` is the end of the outer loop for branches which did not exit.
+It simply sets the value of R15 to 5, then goes back to the top of the loop at `case 0xd`.

+Now that we have looked at all the cases, let's try to decipher the logic of the outer loop.

 We can also visualize this in a CFG with comments summarizing each case:

 ![Summary CFG](./resources/cfg-summary.png)